About r4wRun

 - Reset a heat: clears all positions and returns it to pending.

-- The bracket stays consistent when corrections are made.
+- The knockout stays consistent when corrections are made.

 Seeding Algorithm